rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 #### Prompt Strategy

 If the role field of the first message is `"system"`, a system prompt will be added in the beginning.
-The other messages will be combined into dialogue history.
+The other messages will be combined into conversation history.

 **Note** sometimes the `parts` field may contain image urls, which is not supported in `format` function.
 We recommend developers to customize the